-Responsibilities of the auditor and the IJB
+Responsibilities of the auditor and Clydeplan

-The Code of Audit Practice outlines the responsibilities of external auditors appointed by the Accounts Commission and it is a condition of our appointment that we follow it.
+The Code of Audit Practice outlines the responsibilities of external auditors appointed by the Accounts Commission for Scotland and it is a condition of our appointment that we follow it.

-Auditor responsibilities are derived from statute, International Standards on Auditing (UK) and the Ethical Standard for Auditors, other professional requirements and best practice, the Code of Audit Practice and guidance from Audit Scotland.
+Auditor responsibilities are derived from statute, International Standards on Auditing (UK) and the Ethical Standard for auditors, other professional requirements and best practice, the Code of Audit Practice and guidance from Audit Scotland.

-The IJB has primary responsibility for ensuring the proper financial stewardship of the public funds it receives.
-This includes preparing a set of annual accounts that meet proper accounting practices.
-The IJB is also responsible for complying with legislation and putting arrangements in place for governance and propriety that enable it to successfully deliver its objectives.
+Clydeplan has primary responsibility for ensuring the proper financial stewardship of its public funds.
+This includes preparing a set of annual accounts that are in accordance with proper accounting practices.
+Clydeplan is also responsible for complying with legislation and putting arrangements in place for governance and propriety that enable it to successfully deliver its objectives.